-Aiming to improve Indigenous student enrolment and completion of programs.
-Working towards one Indigenized course in every major.
-Partnerships with the Tulo Centre of Indigenous Economics, NVIT/TRU MBA partnership, and the Ch'nook Scholars Program.
+In addition to aiming to improve Indigenous student enrolment and completion of programs, the faculty is working towards one Indigenized course in every major.
+The Bob Gaglardi School of Business and Economics also has integral partnerships with the Tulo Centre of Indigenous Economics, NVIT/TRU MBA partnership and the Ch'nook Scholars Program.